 We come away excited, but feeling more confused than we were before, and we are sure the confusion is only because we haven’t been studying this stuff for as long as this expert has.
 So we accept it, and try to remember even fragmented details from our encounter to share with others so they can experience the same excitement as we.

-We still hear a lot about the European Union as being the reunification of the Roman Empire, though this stuff has been taught since the early 1980’s when the EU member countries were different than they are now.
+We still hear a lot about the European Union as being the reunification of the Roman Empire right before the revealing of the Anti-christ, though this stuff has been taught since the early 1980’s when the EU member countries were different than they are now.
 And every time a new country is added or an old one is removed, a respected television prophecy teacher like Jack Van Impe excitedly exclaims, ‘this is exactly what was predicted.’
-But once the number of countries become too high for their theory to work, or a key country is removed from the EU, they produce a new episode, and they’re even more excited because they have a new revelation of what God just shared with them to explain why this is the ‘actual’ fulfillment, where before, they didn’t have the whole story.
+But once the number of countries become too high for their theory to work, or a key country is removed from the EU, they produce a new episode, and they’re even more excited because they have a new revelation of what God just shared with them to explain why THIS is the ‘actual’ fulfillment, where before, they didn’t have the whole story.
 They end up having a new biblical theory every time, no matter the outcome.

 Over the years, from various prophecy “experts,” it’s been debit cards transitioning into the ‘Mark of the Beast,’ North Korea delivering an EM pulse to take out our cars and electrical grids, or Obama as the Antichrist, to name just a few.